Normalized Cash Flow is first a banker’s term. They use it when they they are assessing the capacity of a firm to service debt.

 More importantly, they have been using it for hundreds of years since it is the single best way to bring together all the financial rewards of owning a business.

-The reason bankers use Normalized Cash Flow is to discover the continuing cash available to service debt regardless of the ownership structure of a firm.
+The reason bankers use Normalized Cash Flow is to discover the continuing cash flow available to service debt regardless of the ownership structure of a firm.

 Normalized cash flow times their bank’s current lending multiple lets the banker tell the lender how much he can borrow.